ConatusForever/Analytic-Engineering-Projects/Data Engineering/CRM/ReadMe.md

 4. Transformed the data with snowPark & updated my data warehouse tables

 ### Data Warehouse
 Choosing Snowflake as the data solution for this CRM project was ideal due to its robust feature set, including query optimization, auto-scaling, and concurrency handling.
 Snowflake's architecture separates compute and storage, allowing for independent and elastic scaling This helps to ensure efficient resource usage and cost management.
-Snowflake's query optimization capabilities provide high-speed performance by utilizing advanced indexing and caching techniques.
-Auto-scaling automatically adjusts resources based on workload demands, maintaining consistent performance without manual intervention.
+Snowflake’s ease of use, secure data sharing, and comprehensive security measures, made it a powerful and flexible choice for developing a comprehensive CRM data solution.
 ![image](https://github.com/ConatusForever/Python-Data-Projects/blob/main/Data%20Engineering/CRM/CRMDB.png?raw=true)